CallMeTwitch/Math-4250/K-Armed Bandit Problem/README.md

 Please note that the time required to run this script may vary drastically per computer.

-The figures for environment will be saved in a directory with the appropriate name.
+The figures for each environment will be saved in respectively named folders.
 Descriptions of said figures can be found in the paper.